Carpentry Course

 Course Duration

-• Full-time study duration: One (1) year
+• Full-time study duration: One (1) year and 4 months

-• Total Duration: 52 Weeks (including holidays)
+• Total Duration: 68 Weeks (52 Tution + 16 breaks/completion activities including holidays)

 Classes are scheduled for 20 hours per week.